WELCOME TO THE BLOG!

 The blog 67goingon50 has never had a paywall.

 PRICES: Please note some of the recipes posted during the life of the blog have not yet been updated and PRICES WILL BE HISTORICAL.
 Note the date the recipe was posted and calculate accordingly.
-Generally, the newer the recipe (see top left hand corner above photo) the closer the cost will be to current prices...though with some products showing rises of 20-100%, one can never be sure!!
+Generally, the newer the recipe (see top left hand corner above photo) the closer the cost will be to current prices...though with some products showing rises again (end May 2025), one can never be sure!!

-67goingon50's Bargains in North London: (depends on availability)
+67goingon50's Bargains/Treats in North London: (depends on availability).

 For more details of the FABULOUSLY FRUGAL FROM 67GOINGON50 COOKBOOK including what it offers, how it helps ease the cost of living crisis, reviews and links, go here